 Use a secured loan to build your credit

-If you can’t qualify for a traditional loan, consider a secured personal loan (a loan that you obtain by pledging your assets as collateral).
+If you can’t qualify for a traditional loan, consider a secured personal loan (a loan you obtain by pledging your assets to lenders as collateral).
 Because these are secured loans by collateral, even borrowers with abysmal credit can qualify.
 And if you make your payments consistently, it will help your credit score.